BKimanzi/Performance-Report-Dashboard/README.md

 📂 **How to Use**
 1. Download the `.pbix` file from this repository.
 2. Open it in **Power BI Desktop**.
-3. Connect your data sources (if needed) and explore insights.
+3. Download the dataset and connect your data sources (if needed) and explore insights.

 🔗 **Connect with Me**
 - [GitHub](https://github.com/BKimanzi)